 In this condition, the leaflets of the mitral valve fail to close properly, allowing blood to leak back from the heart's lower left chamber (the left ventricle) to the upper left chamber (the left atrium).

 Congenital means the disorder was present at birth, and congenital heart problems include:

 These are also known as holes in the heart.
 They are abnormal openings in the heart's septum (the wall between the heart's left and right sides).

 Before birth, the channel between the pulmonary artery and the aorta which is called the ductus arteriosus allows blood to bypass the lungs because the fetus is not breathing.
 Once a child is born and his or her lungs are functioning, the ductus arteriosus normally closes.
 Patent ductus arteriosus occurs when blood flow through the ductus arteriosus continues after birth.

 Endocarditis is an inflammation and infection of the heart valves and endocardium, the inner lining of the heart chambers.
-A heart valve infection can cause a heart murmur by causing blood to leak backwards, or the infected valve can partially obstruct blood flow.
+A heart valve infection can cause a heart murmur by causing blood to leak backward, or the infected valve can partially obstruct blood flow.

 This is a rare, benign (noncancerous) tumor that can grow inside the heart and partially obstruct blood flow.

 Asymmetric septal hypertrophy

 Asymmetric septal hypertrophy is an abnormal thickening of the heart muscle inside the lower left chamber (left ventricle) of the heart.
 The thickened muscle makes the outflow passage narrow just below the aortic valve.
 This condition, also called idiopathic hypertrophic subaortic stenosis, is seen in people with hypertrophic cardiomyopathy.